Que Shiraz or Syrah – What is this wine?

 Que Shiraz Syrah ~ What will be will be.
 The Man Who Knew Too Much, the 1956 Alfred HItchcock remake of his 1941 film of the same name, shares a name but nothing else.
 Hitchcock took a different direction with the film that won an Academy Award for Best Original Song for “Que Sera, Sera (Whatever Will Be, Will Be)”, sung by Doris Day.
-Hitchcock was quoted as describing the difference between the two films by saying, “Let’s say the first version is the work of a talented amateur and the second was made by a professional.”
+Hitchcock described them, “Let’s say the first version is the work of a talented amateur and the second was made by a professional.”
 (Francois Truffaut (October 2, 1985).
 Hitchcock: A Definitive Study of Alfred Hitchcock.
 Simon & Schuster.)

 Let’s say the first version is the work of a talented amateur and the second was made by a professional.